szabgab/perlmaven.com/sites/en/pages/how-to-add-the-license-field-to-meta-files-on-cpan.md

 ## Copyright and Licensing

-According to the [CPAN Licensing Guidelines](http://www.perlfoundation.org/cpan_licensing_guidelines) of The Perl Foundation, it is <b>required</b> to have the license information in the META files.
+According to the [CPAN Licensing Guidelines](http://www.perlfoundation.org/cpan_licensing_guidelines) of The Perl Foundation, it is **required** to have the license information in the META files.

 There are of course other required elements of the licensing.
 This article only focuses on the entry in the META files.